-I started out by adapting this recipe for Pork Chops with Wild Mushrooms, but honestly, I made so many changes that the recipe really isn’t the same.
+I started out by adapting a Food Network recipe for Pork Chops with Wild Mushrooms, but honestly, I made so many changes that the recipe really isn’t the same.
 And so I present to you my own quick and easy version.

 Recipe notes for the asparagus:

 Preheat your oven to 450.
 Trim the asparagus (I had about 12 stalks) by holding it in two hands and bending them till they break – this is a foolproof way to get rid of the woody stems at exactly the right spot.
 Spread them out on a baking sheet, and use a pastry brush to lightly coat them with olive oil (1/2 tbsp).
 Sprinkle on your favorite spice (I used herbes de provences), and pop them into the oven for 10-12 minutes.